2020 UEFA Europa League Odds Tracker

 If you happen to be bullish on Chelsea, or another Champions League team’s chances, Bovada is offering a bet this offseason on ‘Any Champions Leauge Team’ at odds of +300.

 Past Europa League Winners

 Speaking of betting on current Champions League teams to win Europa, it’s a bet that paid off nearly 50-pecent of the time of late.
 In the past 11 years a UCL side has lifted the trophy five times.

 Despite the tournament featuring some of the lesser teams in Europe, the title is still often lifted by a side coming from one of the big five leagues in the continent.
 That’s been the case in each of the past eight years and nine of ten.
 Porto from the Portuguese league won in 2010.
 In 2009 Ukranian side Shakhtar Donestk were the last winners of the competition when it was still called the UEFA Cup

-2020 UEFA Europa Championship Odds By Top 5 Leagues
+2020 UEFA Europa League Odds By Top 5 Leagues